threepointone/disto/README.md

 // notice the conspicuous lack of a .setState()

-There are also a couple of helpers to convert this to an rxjs style observable toOb(store)  // "to Observable" toObs({store1, store2, ...stores})  // to Observables
+// there are also a couple of helpers to convert this to an rxjs style observable toOb(store)  // "to Observable" toObs({store1, store2, ...stores})  // to Observables